Horsepasture Mountain

 **Please note- even though I did this hike in the winter, I do NOT by any means promote doing this hike in the snow.
 It is highly dangerous and the trees are not marked here, so it is possible to easily lose the trail.
 Always make sure to carry a map, compass and a GPS.

-Overall, this is a wonderful hidden gem of a hike that not very many people know about!
-If you are only wanting to do Horsepasture Mountain from Horsepasture Mountain trailhead off of Rd.
+Horsepasture Mountain is a wonderful hidden gem of a hike that not very many people know about!
+If you are only wanting to do the Horsepasture Mountain summit from Horsepasture Mountain trailhead off of Rd.
 1993, it is much easier and only 2.8 miles.
 However, the long steep gravel road that takes you up to the shorter Horsepasture Mountain Trail does not get frequent maintenance and can often have rock slides across it.
 Check with the local McKenzie River Ranger Station before heading out on the shorter hike to make sure it is accessible.

 If you choose to do the longer route from Saddle Trail, the first part is much steeper and a bit more challenging.
 There are so many trails that connect and loop together around this area, this could be the perfect inlet for a wonderful backpacking trip.